singhattinder/PIA_Notification/README.md

 This script is to see and copy the port number of port forwarded servers of Private internet access.

-If it the port number is not assigned then this is shown.
+_If it the port number is not assigned then this is shown_.

 ![Fetch error](https://res.cloudinary.com/dhqfxgoeo/image/upload/v1546158157/b.png)

-Otherwise
+_Otherwise_

 ![Success](https://res.cloudinary.com/dhqfxgoeo/image/upload/v1546158157/a.png)